 Tennessee lawmakers are asking the president to approve disaster relief funding for 10 counties affected by a tropical storm in October.

 Sens.
-Lamar Alexander and Marsha Blackburn and Rep. Mark Green sent the letter Monday, a week after the governor requested FEMA money to deal with nearly $22 million dollars worth of damages.
+Lamar Alexander and Marsha Blackburn and Rep. Mark Green sent the letter Monday, a week after the governor requested FEMA money to deal with nearly $22 million worth of damages.

 According to initial estimates, one of the hardest-hit areas was Decatur County, right on the border of West and Middle Tennessee.
 The county saw more than $3 million in damage from the storm, which trailed behind only Montgomery County to the north.